ojayWillow/goat-data-analyst/ROADMAP 1.5.md

 \`\`\`

 #### Deliverable:
-- [ ] Rate limiting active on all endpoints
+- [✅ ] Rate limiting active on all endpoints
-- [ ] Users see clear error when rate limited
+- [✅ ] Users see clear error when rate limited
-- [ ] Rate limit counters tracked
+- [✅ ] Rate limit counters tracked
-- [ ] Violations logged
+- [✅m ] Violations logged

 **Status**: ⬜ Not Started | 🟡 In Progress | ✅ Complete